ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 As mentioned, the operator of an optimistic rollup bundles off-chain transactions into a batch and sends it to Ethereum for notarization.
 This process involves compressing transaction-related data and publishing it on Ethereum as `calldata`.

-Calldata is a non-modifiable, non-persistent area in a smart contract that behaves mostly like [memory](/developers/docs/smart-contracts/anatomy/#memory).
-While calldata persists on-chain as part of the blockchain's [history logs](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html?highlight=memory#logs), it is not stored as a part of Ethereum's state.
-Because calldata does not touch any part of Ethereum's state, it is cheaper for storing data on-chain.
+`calldata` is a non-modifiable, non-persistent area in a smart contract that behaves mostly like [memory](/developers/docs/smart-contracts/anatomy/#memory).
+While `calldata` persists on-chain as part of the blockchain's [history logs](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html?highlight=memory#logs), it is not stored as a part of Ethereum's state.
+Because `calldata` does not touch any part of Ethereum's state, it is cheaper for storing data on-chain.

-The `calldata` keyword is also used in Solidity to pass arguments to a smart contract function at execution time.
-Calldata identifies the function being called during a transaction and holds inputs to the function in the form of an arbitrary sequence of bytes.
+The `calldata` keyword is also used in Solidity to pass arguments to a smart contract function at execution time. `calldata` identifies the function being called during a transaction and holds inputs to the function in the form of an arbitrary sequence of bytes.

 In the context of optimistic rollups, `calldata` is used to send compressed transaction data to the on-chain contract.
 The rollup operator adds a new batch by calling the required function in the rollup contract and passing the compressed data as function arguments.
 Using `calldata` reduces user fees since most costs that rollups incur come from storing data on-chain.